mpvnet-player/mpv.net/Manual.md

 The target audience of mpv.net are Windows programmers and users that need something more advanced that common media players.

-Furthermore mpv.net is well suited for Windows users who are interested to learn about the Linux operating system and portable apps, even though mpv.net is not portable self.
+Furthermore mpv.net is well suited for Windows users who are interested to learn about the Linux operating system and portable apps, even though mpv.net self is not portable.

 ## Requirements